-My wife did have to have a post D&C after we lost Cory.
-I did not have much education on the topic at the time and only afterward found it is one of the same procedures or methods of an abortion.
+My wife did have to have a post delivery procedure after we lost Cory.
+I did not have much education on the topic at the time and only afterward found it is one of similar procedures or methods that are done when someone chooses to have an abortion.
 Here are details from a doctor who performed a number of them.

 What a horrific way to die.
 And to think how many babies, not ITs, are tortured in this way every day, legally.
 Technically, a miscarriage is the same thing as an abortion, it is totally involuntary though.
 Because of the change in laws, the medical professionals worldwide opted to use a different word than abortion, thus the term miscarriage was adopted and abortion became the term known as pro-choice versus being against a woman’s rights.
 (Read more details on the terminology changes if interested here.)